sandy0713/Covid-Vaccination-and-Monitoring-System/README.md

 5. Exit

 Hospitalization - Features :
-Scoring will done on a particular basis done by us.
+Scoring will done on a particular basis done by us and there are 4 types of medications ranging from light to severe.

 No doctor will be involved in the whole process.
 Hope you like the code!